anjackson/anjackson.github.io/content/blog/2024-10-15-safe-brave-open-seen.md

 >
 > [Kirstie Whitaker](https://fosstodon.org/@KirstieJane), from [Code for Thought: Happy Birthday - The Turing Way Part 1, 4 Jun 2024](https://codeforthought.buzzsprout.com/1326658/15156473-en-happy-birthday-the-turing-way-part-1)

-I can afford to make mistakes in public, and I get to decide the stakes.[^1]
+I can afford to make mistakes in public.
+I can deliberately take risks in public to illustrate how unfamiliar spaces operate.
+Because I get to choose the stakes.[^1]

 But I can't expect that of others.